 The parks are open to the public from dawn until dusk.

-If you are interested in reserving time on one of the baseball diamonds, you can do so by filling out the necessary form (online form coming soon), which can be found on the Forms Library page, and submitting that form to Matt Taylor at the Union Township Service Dept.
+If you are interested in reserving time on one of the baseball diamonds, you can do so by filling out the necessary form which can be found in the "Resource Documents".
+Please submit that form to Matt Taylor at the Union Township Service Department located at 4312 Glen Este-Withamsville Road.

 Mt.
 Carmel Park